Drumber/RemoteLight/README.md

 > Note: Solderlab.de seems to be offline.
 You can alternatively download the sketch [here](https://workupload.com/file/vsSx8TBP) or use the [FastLED](https://github.com/marmilicious/FastLED_examples/blob/master/Glediator_test1.ino) variant.

 Connect the Arduino to your computer and start RemoteLight.
 Click '*Add*' to add a new Arduino to the output list.
 Then select the correct COM port, enter the number of pixels and click '*Save*'.
-Now you can activate the output by double clicking it or by clicking on '*Activate*'.
+Now you can activate the output by double clicking on it or by clicking on '*Activate*'.

 ### Raspberry Pi
 *[Youtube Tutorial available](https://youtu.be/3NTMhhIGqto)*
 [RemoteLightServer repository](https://github.com/Drumber/RemoteLightServer)

 First of all your Raspberry Pi must be prepared to control WS2811/WS2812 LEDs.
 There is a well described tutorial on tutorials-raspberrypi.com. [**> Tutorial <**](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/)
-After everything works out, you can move on.
+After everything works, you can move on.
-Upload the [RemoteLight-Server.jar](https://github.com/Drumber/RemoteLightServer/releases/latest) onto your Raspberry Pi and start it:
+Upload the [RemoteLight-Server.jar](https://github.com/Drumber/RemoteLightServer/releases) onto your Raspberry Pi and start it:
 1. Connect to your Raspberry Pi via SSH.
 2. Install Java: `sudo apt-get install oracle-java8-jdk`
 3. Navigate to the directory where the RemoteLight-Server.jar is located, e.g.: `cd /home/pi/`